AdaCore/ada-spark-rfcs/topic/rfc-deep-delta-aggregates.md

 In addition, the dynamic semantics of RM 4.3.4(15/5-21/5) are changed as follows:

->For a delta_aggregate, for each discrete_choice or each subcomponent associated with each record_ or array_subcomponent_association (in the order given in the enclosing discrete_choice_list and record_ or array_subcomponent_association_list, respectively):
+>For a delta_aggregate, for each discrete_choice or each subcomponent associated with a record_ or array_subcomponent_association (in the order given in the enclosing discrete_choice_list or subcomponent_association_list, respectively):
 > * if the associated subcomponent belongs to a variant, a check is made that the values of the governing discriminants are such that the anonymous object has this component.
 The exception Constraint_Error is raised if this check fails.
-> * if the associated subcomponent is a subcomponent of an array, the for each represented index value (in ascending order, if the discrete_choice represents a range):
+> * if the associated subcomponent is a subcomponent of an array, then for each represented index value (in ascending order, if the discrete_choice represents a range):
 >   * the index value is converted to the index type of the array type.
->   * a check is made that the index value belongs to the index range of the corresponding part of the anonymous object; Constraint_Error is raised if this check fails.
+>   * a check is made that the index value belongs to the index range of the corresponding array part of the anonymous object; Constraint_Error is raised if this check fails.
 > * the expression of the record_ or array_subcomponent_association is evaluated, converted to the nominal subtype of the associated subcomponent, and assigned to the corresponding subcomponent of the anonymous object.

 Rationale and alternatives